kevinj/ctgov-ai-etl/README.md

 ### ETL Process Flow

 1. **Extract**: The pipeline fetches all studies matching your filter criteria from the API
-2. **Transform**: Each study is converted to structured format, and optionally processed with AI
+2. **Transform**: Each study is converted to structured format and processed with AI classification
 3. **Load**: All transformed studies are saved to the configured CSV file

 ## Output